xlucas/heartbleed/README.md

 Server gmail.com:443 seems safe
 </pre>

-If the remote host is vulnerable, the ouput will a maximum of ~ 16 Kib of data (Heartbeat message maximum size without max_fragment_length extension, see *RFC 6520*).
+If the remote host is vulnerable, the ouput will display about 16 Kib of data (Heartbeat message maximum size without max_fragment_length extension, see *RFC 6520*) as an hexadecimal dump.
 The output will look like this :

 <pre>
 Server wannonce.com:443 is vulnerable!
 Heartbeat payload :